On this page:

-All Animal Protocol related Word forms have been discontinued.
-Animal Use Protocols applications and amendments are now in a fully Web based electronic software called Darwin.
-Please consult the Darwin software section for more information, request for access, instruction manuals, navigational videos and Frequently Asked Questions (FAQ).
+All Animal Use Protocol related Microsoft Word forms have been discontinued.
+Animal Use Protocol applications and amendments are now in a fully Web based electronic software called Darwin.
+Please consult the Darwin software section for more information, requests for access, instruction manuals, navigational videos and Frequently Asked Questions (FAQ).

 In some cases, the use of a table is useful to explain the number and type of animals requested.
 It is optional (unless the committee requires it).
 You may download, complete and attached to the full protocol in the section "19 - Justification For Number Requested" using the attachment feature on the bottom of that page in Darwin.
 If you are submitting a short Annual Review, you can email the table to the committee coordinator.

 This form is loosely based on the old paper form: